simplygreatwork/godsend/README.md

 ### Getting Started

-`npm install godsend`

 `npm install godsend-examples`
+`cd ./node_modules/godsend-examples/examples/storing-data`
+`PORT=8082 node example.js`

 Initially, you likely want to install and run the godsend-examples and not godsend itself.

-- IMPORTANT: Run each example from directly inside its own directory. (e.g. > cd ./transforming-data/  node example.js)
+- IMPORTANT: Run each example from directly inside its own directory. (e.g. > cd ./transforming-data/  PORT=8082 node example.js)
 - This project is not currently suitable for production.
 - Security, error handling, and fault tolerance need more evaluation.